vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Plate 132 Plate 133

-Toran. a east face Toran. a west face
+Toraṇa east face Toraṇa west face

-Before we discuss the iconography of the toran. a, we will give a brief sketch of the historical setting of the site.
+Before we discuss the iconography of the toraṇa, we will give a brief sketch of the historical setting of the site.

 The history of the Nagarī site